NxRoot/whisper-live/README.md

 ## Custom Execution

-> This can be executed from a terminal or via other app.
+> This can be executed from a terminal or called from another app.

 #### Default
 ```